DFIRmadness/Net-Intrusion-Analsyis/nia-pastable.md

 |**rwuniq**||
 |--fields|Select field to order by unique-ness|
 |Example Fields|sip,dip,sport,dport.
 Useful when combined with pre-filter in rwfilter|

+General idea of rwfilter:
+You feed it some paramaters and say whether you want the records that pass the test or the records that fail the test and then where to send them.

+rwfilter can select records inverse of the test (fail=stdout) and send them to a pipe for another rwfilter that in turn selects records that pass (--input-pipe=stdin and --pass=stdout)

+-------------Examples----------------------------

 To search all protos in a given date range and get the number of flows: